drivendataorg/typenames/README.md

 > [!NOTE]
 > Runtime use of the `|` operator between types is new in Python 3.10.
 To use in earlier versions of Python, you will need to use postponed evaluation of annotations à la [PEP 563](https://peps.python.org/pep-0563/) with `from __future__ import__annotations__`.
 Support for the `|` operator is only a limitation on providing type annotation inputs to typenames, and not a limitation on output rendering.

+> [!NOTE]
+> In Python 3.14, the `typing.Optional` special form no longer produces a `typing.Optional` type object; instead, it produces a `Union` object.
+Additionally, the `typing.Union` special form and the `types.Union` type (produced by the `|` operator) have been [unified into a single implementation](https://docs.python.org/3.14/whatsnew/3.14.html#whatsnew314-typing-union).
+This means that all syntaxes for optional types will be rendered with the `|` operator when using `as_given`, as their created instances are no longer distinguishable.

 > [!IMPORTANT]
 > **Limitations:**